 |

-Input channels have an eight-level color LED meter calibrated from -36 dB to clipping.
-Outputs have an LED meter too—not needed as I adjust monitor output by ear—but looks nice in the dim light of my man cave. |
+Input channels have a color LED meter calibrated from -36 dB to clipping in 6 dB increments.
+Outputs have an LED meter too.
+Output meters are not essential but look nice in the dim light of my man cave. |

 |

-Power
+Power Switch

 Topping E2x2 OTG | Praise be, a power switch! | Image courtesy Topping

-For phones, tablets, and older computers that lack sufficient power for operation via USB, a second power-only USB-C port (far left) is used for auxiliary power.
+For phones, tablets, and computers that lack sufficient power for operation via USB, a second power-only USB-C port (far left) is used for auxiliary power.

 Inputs